juancarranza-cyber/nmap-network-scan-analysis/README.md

 This type of packet behavior can help analysts identify reconnaissance activity, abnormal scanning patterns, and unauthorized connection attempts inside monitored environments.

+# Conclusion

+This project demonstrated the implementation of a basic virtual cybersecurity lab focused on network reconnaissance and packet analysis using Kali Linux, Windows, Nmap, and Wireshark.

+Throughout the lab, multiple networking and cybersecurity concepts were explored, including IP configuration, ICMP communication, TCP traffic analysis, port scanning, and packet inspection.

+The project also demonstrated how reconnaissance activity can be identified from a defensive perspective through packet analysis and monitoring of TCP behavior.

+By analyzing network traffic generated during Nmap scans, it was possible to observe TCP communication patterns, identify connection attempts, and inspect TCP flags such as `RST` and `ACK`.

+This lab strengthened foundational skills related to:

+* Network analysis
+* Traffic monitoring
+* TCP/IP fundamentals
+* Packet inspection
+* Reconnaissance detection
+* Wireshark analysis
+* Nmap enumeration
+* SOC-oriented investigation techniques

+The experience provided practical exposure to real-world concepts commonly used in Security Operations Center (SOC) environments and defensive cybersecurity operations.